sebpiq/rhizome/README.md

 Status of the project
 ----------------------

 This project is brand new, and it is currently under heavy development.
-There is currently no documentation as the API is not yet stable.
+As the API will become more stable over time, the documentation should follow.

-In the next few days, the situation should improve and I will update the examples.
 Meanwhile, don't hesitate to contact me if you have any questions.

 Getting started